32 German Party Phrases for Social Butterflies

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Eating and Drinking
+German Phrases for Eating and Drinking

-1. Ich besorge das Bier.
-(I’ll take care of the beer.)
+1. Ich besorge das Bier. — I’ll take care of the beer.

-2. Noch ein Bier, bitte.
-(Another beer, please.)
+2. Noch ein Bier, bitte. — Another beer, please.

 A good one to have ready when you’ve drunk at least one beer and are still feeling thirsty (a given if you have any German blood in you!), this is probably one of the most common phrases in the language.

-Though judging by the popularity of the yerba mate soda Club Mate in Germany, “Noch ein Club Mate” might be starting to compete.
+Though judging by the popularity of the yerba mate soda Club Mate in Berlin, “Noch ein Club Mate”

-4. Pass auf, dass uns niemand den Tisch wegnimmt.
-(Watch out, don’t let anyone take our table.)
+4. Pass auf, dass uns niemand den Tisch wegnimmt. — Watch out, don’t let anyone take our table.

 This can be really handy during crowded Oktoberfest celebrations, or at a sports bar when the national soccer team is playing.

-5. Lass uns das bald wieder machen.
-(Let’s do this again soon.)
+5. Lass uns das bald wieder machen. — Let’s do this again soon.

 Use this one to say you loved the party and look forward to next time, or just to be polite.

-6. Nicht lange schnacken, Kopf in Nacken.
-(Stop talkin’ and start drinkin’.)
+6. Nicht lange schnacken, Kopf in Nacken. — Stop talkin’ and start drinkin’.

-7. Saufen bis zum Verlust der Muttersprache.
-(Drink until you forget your mother tongue.)
+7. Saufen bis zum Verlust der Muttersprache. — Drink until you forget your mother tongue.

 Some German phrases can make you sound so cultured.
 This one’s right at the top.

-8. Ich habe einen Kater.
-(I’ve got a hangover.)
+8. Ich habe einen Kater. — I’ve got a hangover.

-9. Wir brauchen Katerfrühstück.
-(We need a hangover cure.)
+9. Wir brauchen Katerfrühstück. — We need a hangover cure.

 Literally, we need a “hangover breakfast.”

-10. Ich saufe darum bin ich.
-(I booze, therefore I am.)
+10. Ich saufe darum bin ich. — I booze, therefore I am.

 Descartes might have said this at Oktoberfest.
-Combine 50% thinking and 50% drinking, and you’re getting pretty close to the German spirit.
+Combine 50% thinking and 50% drinking, and you’re getting pretty close to the German party spirit.

-11. Jetzt geht’s ab!
-(The party starts now!)
+11. Jetzt geht’s ab! — The party starts now!

 In Germany, party time is all the time, so you’ll probably be able to use this a lot in your travels.

-12. Freibier für alle, sonst gibts Krawalle.
-(Free beer for all, or else we riot.)
+12. Freibier für alle, sonst gibts Krawalle. — Free beer for all, or else we riot.

 As you’ve probably gathered, Germans are serious about their beer.
 If you really want to get into the party vibe, try this one out.
-(It comes from the popular rock song “Freibier”).
+It comes from the popular rock song “Freibier.”

-When the Party Goes Awry
+German Phrases for When the Party Goes Awry

 Some of these are obviously quite rude and should be used with caution, but they’re good to know and recognize even if you never use them.
 After all, drinking and parties can sometimes take a toll and cause emotions to run high.

-13. Ich habe die Nase voll davon!
-(I’m sick of it!)
+13. Ich habe die Nase voll davon! — I’m sick of it!

-You can use this one to express that you’ve just had enough of something.
+Literally meaning, “My nose of full of it!”, you can use this one to express that you’ve just had enough of something.

-14. Lass den Quatsch!
-(Knock it off!)
+14. Lass den Quatsch! — Knock it off!

 An alternative to the above.

-15. Das dauert ja ewig.
-(That’s taking forever.)
+15. Das dauert ja ewig. — That’s taking forever.

 This one can be used to express impatience.

-16. Das ist mir egal.
-(I don’t care.)
+16. Das ist mir egal. — I don’t care.

-This one, indifference.
+This one conveys indifference.

-17. Hände weg.
-(Hands off!)
+17. Hände weg. — Hands off!

 You can use this phrase if someone is invading your personal space.

-18. Lass die Finger von meinem Bier!
-(Keep your hands off my beer!)
+18. Lass die Finger von meinem Bier! — Keep your hands off my beer!

-19. Geh dahin, wo der Pfeffer wächst.
-(Get out of here!)
+19. Geh dahin, wo der Pfeffer wächst. — Get out of here!

 This literally means “Go where the pepper grows,” and can be used when you want to be left alone.
 So simple, yet so to the point.